 Finger-joint – A toothed joint used to combine two pieces of wood end-to-end.

-Fixed panel – Non-operable door usually combined with operable door unit.
+Fixed panel – A non-operable door usually combined with operable door unit.

 Flashing – A thin strip of metal or other material that diverts water away from a window, door or skylight.